-The world is 5% indigenous.
-This works out to more than 350 million people who belong to over 5000 different groups.
-Most indigenous people live in Asia (70%) but there are indigenous people in 90 countries around the world.
-22% of the world is land used by indigenous people.
-Interestingly, the land they inhabit accounts for 80% of the world's biodiversity.
-Indigenous people play an important part in preserving the environment.

-Some countries avoid the problem of consulting indigenous people by stating they do not define any of the people in their borders as 'indigenous'.
-China says that they 55 ethnic minorities in China but that none of them are indigenous.
-However, there are still other minorities in China who do not fall into one of those groups.
-Under Chinese law their traditions and cultures might not be protected.
-They might also not be consulted if the government or companies want to have access to the land in which they live.

-Dominant ethnic groups in many African countries did not recognize that there were indigenous people in their countries.
-From their perspective, they were all 'indigenous' since they all had ancestors who used the land for generations.
-However, over the past 20 years many groups in African nations have been identifying as indigenous since their experiences of marginalization, discrimination, and connection to the land mirrors the experiences of other indigenous people around the world.
-Countries in Central Africa, as well as in Kenya and Namibia have more readily recognized indigenous populations.

-Guatemala has a large indigenous population.
-Almost 40% of the country identifies as indigenous.
-Nonetheless, indigenous people are almost 3 times poorer than non-indigenous people.
-Also, they are more likely to die earlier and only 5% of them attend university.
-When 73% of the indigenous people are poor it shows that there are real barriers stopping indigenous people from being treated fairly in place their ancestors have lived for centuries.

-The United Nations is a forum for countries to meet nation to nation.
+- The world is 5% indigenous.
+This is more than 350 million people.
+They belong to over 5000 different groups. - Most indigenous people live in Asia (70%).
+But there are indigenous people in 90 states in the world. - 22% of the world is land used by indigenous people.
+The land they live on has 80% of the world's biodiversity.
+Indigenous people play an important part in preserving the environment. - Some states avoid the problem of consulting indigenous people by stating they do not have 'indigenous' people.
+China says that they 55 ethnic minorities in China but that none of them are indigenous. - Dominant ethnic groups in many African states did not recognize there were indigenous people in their states.
+From their perspective, they were all 'indigenous' since they all had ancestors from the area. - Many groups in African nations have been identifying as indigenous.
+Their experiences of marginalization, discrimination, and connection to the land mirrors the experiences of other indigenous people around the world. - States in Central Africa, as well as in Kenya and Namibia, have recognized indigenous populations. - Guatemala has a large indigenous population.
+Almost 40% of the country identifies as indigenous. - Indigenous people in Guatemala are almost 3 times poorer than non-indigenous people.
+Also, they are more likely to die earlier.
+Only 5% of them attend university. - The United Nations is a forum for states to meet nation to nation.
 Indigenous people, however, are not part of a recognized world nation.
-They live within a state that can excessive power over them.
-If indigenous people are treated unfairly they cannot bring their issues to the International Court.
-If the government in their country does something to upset them or to hurt them, who are they supposed to go to for help?
-The UN created the Permanent Forum on Indigenous People in order to help solve this problem.
-However, more work needs to be done.

-Indigenous people are at greater risk when it comes to health.
+If indigenous people are treated unfairly they cannot bring their issues to the International Court. - The UN created the Permanent Forum on Indigenous People to help solve this problem of Indigenous not having a voice. - Indigenous people are at greater risk when it comes to health.
 Many indigenous people live in rural or remote areas.
-Governments do not always provide an equal level of health services as they do in urban areas.
-In Australia, diabetes is a problem in many indigenous communities.
-In Canada, Inuit youth have a suicide rate 11 times the national average.
-In Panama, indigenous children are 3 times more likely to die during childbirth.
-Every country has different health problems but there is a pattern.
-Indigenous people are more at risk of disease and early death.

-Biopiracy is an issue many people in the indigenous community are concerned about.
+Governments do not always provide an equal level of health services in these areas. - In Australia, diabetes is a problem in many indigenous communities. - In Canada, Inuit youth have a suicide rate 11 times the national average. - In Panama, indigenous children are 3 times more likely to die during childbirth. - Biopiracy is an issue many people in the indigenous community are concerned about.
 The problem stems from the differing ideas about what can be owned.
+Many indigenous people believe they are the stewards of the environment in their area.
+Scientists often see plants as 'natural' and cannot be owned by people.
+However, this does not recognize the work indigenous people put into protecting and nurturing the living things in their environment.

-An example comes from the actions of a French Research Institute and their work in French Guiana.
-The researchers asked indigenous what traditional treatments they used for malaria.
+- An example of biopiracy is the following.
+Researchers asked indigenous what traditional treatments they used for malaria.
 The people showed them a plant: Quassia Amara.
-The researchers then created a drug using the plant and patented it.
-The scientists believed they owned the drug because they found a new way to extract it from the plant.
-The indigenous people previously prepared the plant as a tea to be drunk.
-Although they had different ways of getting at the drug it was the indigenous people who had led the researchers to the right plant and saved them countless hours checking and running tests on every plant.
+The researchers created a drug using the plant and patented it.
+The scientists believed they owned the drug.
 Many companies might think the patent from the plant belongs to them because they did the 'official' research.
-This ignores the work indigenous people did to care for the plant over hundreds of years.

-Biopiracy also occurs in the agricultural sector.
-When Europeans arrived in the Americas, tomatoes were taken from central America, potatoes were taken from the Andes in South America and pumpkins were taken from North America.
-Now, these plants grow all around the world and feed millions of people.
-This ignores the fact that indigenous people cultivated these plants for hundreds of years.
+This ignores the work indigenous people did to care for the plant over hundreds of years. - When Europeans arrived in the Americas, tomatoes were taken from central America, potatoes were taken from the Andes in South America and pumpkins were taken from North America.
+Now, these plants grow all around the world and feed millions of people. - Biopiracy ignores the fact that indigenous people cultivated plants for hundreds of years.
 They protected, harvested, and chose the best specimens to reproduce.
 Indigenous people did not benefit from the work they put in - however companies can now patent the genes of plants they had no hand in nurturing.